 A professional resume and/or curriculum vitae summarizing the witness' professional qualifications.
+Enclosed

 b.
 Copies of all scientific and technical publications authored or co-authored by the expert.
+N/A

 c.
 All time records, diaries and bills prepared and rendered in connection with the witness' investigation and evaluation of any issues involved in the lawsuit.
+Enclosed Invoices and Bills to Prime for sub

 d.
 A complete file of the witness in connection with their investigation, evaluation and reporting of the issues involved in the lawsuit, including, but not limited to: (1) all documents furnished to the witness by anyone; (2) all documents obtained or created by the witness; (3) all documents reviewed by the witness, referred to or relied upon in arriving at any of the witness' opinions or conclusions concerning the issues involved in the lawsuit and further including, but not limited to, all scientific and technical articles, publications, codes, standards and other literature; and (4) all models, illustrations, photographs or other exhibits or documents of any kind which the witness has created, seen, or from which the witness intends or contemplates use to explain, illustrate, or support the witness' expected trial testimony.
+N/A